masikonis/news-digest/README.md

 ## Rationale

 I developed this application to help reduce my news addiction.
 After deciding to stop checking the news all the time, I needed a way to stay informed without wasting too much time.
-Instead of spending two hours a day on news, I now get a summary every Sunday evening that I can read in ten minutes.
+Instead of spending one hour a day on news, I now get a summary every Sunday evening that I can read in ten minutes.
 This change has saved me a lot of time.

 ## Setup & Usage